Make sure you read until the end for a special promotional discount!

 After successfully raising $22,500 through a crowdfunding campaign on IndieGoGo the work began.

 Located in Playa Santana, one of the beaches in the area, you can walk to the beach from the hostel in about 5 minutes – perfect to go for a surf, go horse-riding, or simply watch the sunset with a cocktail in hand.

 We arrived at Ruamoko within a month of the hostel’s grand opening, which was cool because we were seeing parts of the hostel coming together.
 There were four eight-person dorms, which conveniently have two bathrooms inside.
 The bottom bunks also have mosquito nets around them – which we found essential because Nicaragua definitely gets its fair share of these when the sun goes down!

 Not that you’d be spending much time in your room besides sleeping.
-As a boutique hostel, Ruamoko is centered all around having a community vibe.
-Right in the center is its signature pool (with funky logo at the bottom).
+As a boutique hostel, Ruamoko is centered all-around having a community vibe.
+Right in the center is its signature pool (with a funky logo at the bottom).
 The bar/reception area is right next to it, where you can grab surfboards for rent (Andy offers surfing lessons), or hang out with other guests over a drink.

 Once it gets to nightfall most guests are back in the hostel.
 In keeping with the community vibe, dinner is served for everyone around the same time (breakfast/lunch available too), which really helps for people to get to know each other.
-The food was really fresh, creative and delicious – you can expect salads, sushi, and whatever is available from the local market that day.
+The food was really fresh, creative, and delicious – you can expect salads, sushi, and whatever is available from the local market that day.
 They even have a truck that passes by every day selling fruit and vegetables!

 Peter, who basically dropped everything in his home country of Slovenia to join Matt and Andy to build the hostel, now is at Ruamoko and one night made a delicious “I-just-invented-this” meal that everyone raved about.